SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 <br>

-Next we need to login to XS Advanced in order to create the uaa service instance.
+Next we need to login to XS Advanced in order to create the UAA service instance.
 This can be done with the following command (confirm with enter).
 Enter the credentials and select the space "DEV".

 ```
 xs login -a https://WDFlbmt0749.wdf.sap.corp:30030 --skip-ssl-validation